 Biochemical test results can represent the physiological characteristics of certain bacteria.
-Based on the results of biochemical tests in this study, isolates from the Peterongan market matched with the characteristics of S. typhi^{9,19} supported by the fliC gene amplification result.
-Biochemical identification test results and colony culture on SSA media were used as a comparison of the results of the amplification fliC gene in DNA isolated from grass-jelly samples.
+Based on the results of biochemical tests in this study, isolates from Peterongan market were match with the characteristics of S. typhi ^{9,19} supported by the fliC gene amplification result.
+Biochemical identification test results and colony culture on SSA media were used as a comparison of the results of the amplification fliC gene in DNA isolates from grass-jelly samples.
 Identification of S. typhi using the fliC gene only without biochemical test is less specific because all other Salmonella isolates can also amplify the fliC gene by PCR.

-Molecular-based food testing is fast enough and accurate to detect types of pathogenic bacteria contaminants qualitatively in food compared to culture methods and biochemical tests but the accuration has to increase.
-As a result of Table 1, we can see that isolates from Pedurungan and the minimarket have different biochemical characteristics with reference.
-For increases the specificity we can use multiplex PCR with more that one primer such for detecting S. Typhi we can use genes such rfbE, fliB, fliC and invA1, and invA2.^{20,21} However, the use of conventional PCR methods has limitations that can only be used to detect types of bacteria but are unable to count the number of bacterial cells.
-The method for detecting and calculating the predicted number of bacteria can be done by Quantitative PCR (qPCR).^{22,23,24,25}
+Molecular-based food testing is fast enough and accurate to detect types of pathogenic bacteria contaminant qualitatively in food compared to culture methods and biochemical tests but the accuration has to increase.
+In result Table 2, we can see that isolates from Pedurungan and minimarket have difference biochemical characteristic with refference.
+For increases the specifity we can use multiplex PCR with more that one primers such for detecting S. Typhi we can use genes such rfbE, fliB, fliC and invA1 and invA2 ^{20,21}.
+However, the use of conventional PCR methods has limitations that can only be used to detect types of bacteria but is unable to count the number of bacterial cells.
+The method for detecting and calculating the predicted number of bacteria can be done by Quantitative PCR (qPCR) ^{22-25}.

-Based on the results of this study grass-jelly samples from two traditional markets and one branded packaging product, both were positive for S. typhi.
-In traditional markets it was observed that the process of selling black grass-jelly was placed in an open condition, exposed to air, dust, and the presence of flies attached to grass-jelly so that it was suspected to be a source of contamination beside from its conventional processing.
-Whereas the branded grassjelly sample from a minimarket should not contain S. typhi because it is more controlled by the regulation of the Good Manufacturing Practice (GMP) system of industrial companies.26 Suspected contamination in branded food samples was predicted comes from suppliers, storage processes, mixing, filling, or packaging processes in the company.27 From the findings of S. typhi in the sample, manufacturing companies must improve and pay attention to the hygiene in the manufacturing process to maintain product safety.
+Based on the results of this study grass-jelly samples from two traditional markets and from one branded packaging product, both were positive for S. typhi.
+In traditional markets it was observed that the process of selling black grass-jelly was placed in an open condition, exposed to air, dust and the presence of flies attached to grass-jelly so that it was suspected to be a source of contamination beside from its conventional processing.
+Whereas the branded grass-jelly sample from a minimarket should not contain S. typhi because it is more controlled by the regulation of the Good Manufacturing Practice (GMP) system of industrial companies 26.
+Suspected contamination in branded food samples were predicted comes from suppliers, storage processes, mixing, filling or packaging processes in the company 27.
+From the findings of S. typhi in the sample, manufacturing companies must improve and pay attention to the hygiene in the manufacturing process to maintain product safety.